Key Takeaways:

-Child custody cases can be tough on parents.
-It’s part of why they so often become heated and full of conflict.
-But it’s also difficult for the children involved.
+Child custody cases can be tough on parents, but they’re also difficult for any children involved.
 With so much going on and parents arguing back and forth, who is responsible for their well-being?
-Often the answer is a Guardian ad Litem.
+Often, the answer is a guardian ad litem, or GAL.

-If you’re involved in legal proceedings that affect children, the term Guardian ad Litem comes up frequently.
+If you’re involved in legal proceedings that affect children, the topic of a guardian ad litem comes up frequently.
 But who are they, what do they do, and how do they impact your custody case?

 In California, a Guardian ad Litem representing a child under the age of 18 is also referred to as the Minor’s Counsel.

-A Guardian ad Litem (GAL), or minor’s counsel, is an adult appointed by the court to represent the best interest of an individual, usually children, for a specific period of time.
+A guardian ad litem is an adult appointed by the court to investigate, deterine, and represent the best interest of a child during legal proceedings.
+They are usually an attorney or trained volunteer.

 When is a GAL Appointed?

-Though the GAL’s suggestions can and often do influence the final decision, the court is not bound by these recommendations.
+Though the GAL’s suggestions can and often do impact the final ruling, the court is not bound by these recommendations.

-This means that the court can make a ruling different from the GAL’s recommendation.
+This means the court can issue orders that differ from the GAL’s recommendation.
 Sometimes they heed parts of a recommendation while disregarding others.
 Again, this falls to a judge’s individual discretion.

 Related Reading: Legal Marijuana and Child Custody